When you franchise your business, you make money from fees the franchisee pays you.

 You charge an initial fee for the purchase of the franchise.
 This fee contributes towards the costs you have in developing and marketing the franchise concept.

-Most companies charge an initial fee.
-Fees vary but usually they are at least £15,000.
+Most companies charge an initial fee, which can vary in cost.
 The fee is based on the cost of setting the franchisee up in business.
 This initial fee enables the franchisee to invest a larger percentage of their capital in setting up and developing the business.

 Continuing franchise fees